-Nancy E. Hall is recognized for her expertise in fluency disorders and undergraduate research.
+Dr. Nancy Hall is recognized for her expertise in fluency disorders.
 Her areas of research include the relationship between language and fluency in early language acquisition in both typically developing children and those with communication disorders.
-Dr. Hall served on the ASHA Joint Coordinating Committee on Evidence Based Practice, and is a past editor of Perspectives in Fluency and Fluency Disorders, the peer-reviewed publication of ASHA’s Special Interest Division in Fluency and Fluency Disorders.
+She has also served on the ASHA Joint Coordinating Committee on Evidence Based Practice, and is a past editor of Perspectives in Fluency and Fluency Disorders.

 - Fahey, K. (2012).
 Comparisons of father’s and mother’s joint book reading with their toddlers and its effect on emergent literacy development.
 Advisor: Dr. Nancy E. Hall.

 - Randazza, J. (2012).
 Cochlear implants: Are expectations related to how parents are informed?
 Advisor: Dr. Nancy E. Hall.

 - Smith, D.M.
 (2009).
 Assessment profiles of auditory processing disorder and language delay: Case studies of four children.
 Advisor: Dr. Allan B. Smith.